namnguyen21/namnguyen/posts/dynamic-programming-101.md

 ### Code Implementation

 The logic has now been figured out.
 Now it's a matter of implementing it.
-Since we'll need to store and access solutions to the small sub-problems.
+Since we'll need to store and access solutions to the sub-problems.
 We can use an array of `target + 1` length to store solutions.
 At every index, `i`, we will store the solution to `target = i`.
 That is, given a target of four, the array will have a length of five with indices `0, 1, 2, 3, 4`.

 ```javascript
 function main(nums, target) {